-There are many discount offers for domestic flights due to heavy airline competition.
+There are many discount offers for domestic flights due to heavy airline competition, and great offers from low-cost carriers like Peach and Jetstar Japan.
 For tips on flying from Tokyo to Okinawa, see our article on the topic.